 Features of Marketable Securities

-Well, there are many features of marketable securities, but the two most important ones that set them apart from the rest are highlighted below.
+Well, there are many features of these securities, but the two most important ones that set them apart from the rest are highlighted below.

 - This is perhaps the single most important feature that every financial instruments must have in order to classify them as marketable security.

-- Marketable securities are highly liquid and can be easily converted into cash within short time and at a reasonable price.
+- These securities are highly liquid and can be easily converted into cash within short time and at a reasonable price.